George Wright Wright Ingle

 In 1913 an outdoor swimming pool was opened on the island.
 The image below shows the opening ceremony.
 Although popular, it was closed down in 1949 because the town's medical officer declared the river water feeding the pool to be contaminated.

-Today the island is a nature reserve maintained by volunteers, a haven of peace and tranquility just a short amble from The Waits.
-There are boarded walks around the island, with information boards about wildlife and plants you may see.
+Today the island is a nature reserve maintained by volunteers, a haven of peace and tranquility just a short amble from the Waits.
+There are boarded walks around the island, with information about wildlife and plants you may see.
 A cabin gives even more information, and there's a hide from which to watch birds feeding, benches to relax in the sunshine and enjoy views across the river to the water meadow and picnic benches.

 No comments: